BekaValentine/datalog-magic-tutorial/tutorial.md

 has only 4 rules to capture the steps.

 You might be wondering, though, why some of our rules have `enter` on the right hand side of an `exit` rule.
-Namely,
+For instance,

 ```prolog
 exit_ancestor(X,Y) :- enter_ancestor(X), exit_parent(X,Z), exit_ancestor(Z,Y).